vivekjoshi-96/BlackJack/README.md

 # PythonTrack
-This repository was created to learn Python and understanding how github works I am trying to stimulate the working of black jack
+I am trying to stimulate the working of black jack ref ' https://youtu.be/qd5oc9hLrXg ' for the rules. except the option to place bets.